CAREX Canada

 Main Uses

-Toluene diisocyanates are used for the preparation of polyurethane foams, elastomers and coatings.[5]
-Polyurethane foam (PUF) is used in furniture, bedding, refrigerators, laminate flooring and roofing, truck and trailer insulation, and in cargo containers;[2] polyurethane elastomers are used in coated fabrics and clay-pipe seals;[5] and polyurethane coatings are used in floor finishes, wood finishes and sealers, and coatings for aircraft, tank trucks, truck trailers and truck fleets.[5]
+Toluene diisocyanates are used to prepare polyurethane foams, elastomers, and coatings.[4]
+Polyurethane foam is used in furniture, bedding, refrigerators, laminate flooring and roofing, truck and trailer insulation, and in cargo containers.[1]
+Polyurethane elastomers are used in coated fabrics and clay-pipe seals.[4]
+Polyurethane coatings are used in floor finishes, wood finishes and sealers, and coatings for aircraft, tank trucks, truck trailers, and truck fleets.[4]

 TDI are also used as a cross-linking agent for nylon-6 and as a hardener in polyurethane adhesives.[5]